LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 If you want to capture more than URI part, you can define a dynamic part using the `*id` syntax, that will use the `.*` regular expression:

 ```
-GET   /files/*path            controllers.Application.download(path)
+GET   /files/*name            controllers.Application.download(name)
 ```

-Here for a request like `GET /files/images/logo.png`, the `path` dynamic part will capture the `images/logo.png` value.
+Here for a request like `GET /files/images/logo.png`, the `name` dynamic part will capture the `images/logo.png` value.

 You can also defines your own regular expression for a dynamic part, using the `$id<regex>` syntax: